ceigh/ceigh.github.io/content/notes/writing-nuxt-module-with-yarn-workspaces.md

 You can see more about `addPlugin` [here](https://nuxtjs.org/guides/directory-structure/modules#provide-plugins).

-Restart nuxt, and in browser console you must see our plugin greetings:
+Restart nuxt, and in browser console you must see our plugin's greetings:

 <figure>
   <img src='/images/writing-nuxt-module-with-yarn-workspaces/1.jpg'